-Word of Phrase Meaning THAT IS CORRECT (Self-explanatory) VIA A vehicle operator may use a surface for transiting only.
+Word of Phrase Meaning Word of Phrase Meaning THAT IS CORRECT (Self-explanatory) VIA A vehicle operator may use a surface for transiting only and should not delay while in transition.
+For example, when told by FSS, "Proceed VIA Runway 04 to Taxiway Bravo" this indicates permission to use Runway 04 to get to Taxiway Bravo, but that you can only use Runway 04 as a means to transition from your current location to Taxiway Bravo and without a delay.
 VERIFY Check text with originator and send correct version.
 WHAT IS YOUR REQUEST/MESSAGE?
 (Self-explanatory)